heichblatt/gtk2-theme-solarizeddark/README.md

-gtk2-theme-solarizedlight
+gtk2-theme-solarizeddark
 =========================

-A GTK2 theme based on the light variant of the [Solarized colorscheme] and [Murrina333].
+A GTK2 theme based on the dark variant of the [Solarized colorscheme] and [Murrina333].

 I found this in a [Pastebin] without any information on the author.
 If you know who started this, please let me know.